jorix/OL-FeaturePopups/README.md

 NOTE: The patch to fix problem with the border is not yet proposed to OL, but it is applied in this code.

-Investigating OL issues:
+Investigating OL popups issues:
-  * Chrome does not consider the size of many images [OL-Popup-issues/popups-img-chr-dev.html](http://jorix.github.com/OL-FeaturePopups/OL-Popup-issues/popups-img-chr.html)
+  * Chrome does not consider the size of many images [OL-Popup-issues/popups-img-chr-dev.html](http://jorix.github.com/OL-FeaturePopups/OL-Popup-issues/popups-img-chr-dev.html)
-  * The margin should be removed or added to the size [OL-Popup-issues/popups-margin-dev.html](http://jorix.github.com/OL-FeaturePopups/OL-Popup-issues/popups-margin.html)
+  * The margin should be removed or added to the size [OL-Popup-issues/popups-margin-dev.html](http://jorix.github.com/OL-FeaturePopups/OL-Popup-issues/popups-margin-dev.html)

 Compatibility notes (with previous version "1-FeaturePopups"):
 -------------------------------------------------------------